Top 10 Greatest Mathematicians of All Time

 The God of Trigonometry, a subject which I couldn't solve without a calculator.

-The Pythagorean Theorem is very important in maths.
-He deserves to be in the top 5 at the least!
+The Pythagorean Theorem is very important in mathematics.
+He deserves to be in the top 5 at least!

 12 Blaise Pascal Blaise Pascal was a French mathematician and physicist born in 1623.
 He is known for Pascal's Triangle, a way to present binomial coefficients, and for his contributions to the theory of probability.
 Pascal also made important contributions to fluid mechanics and is the namesake of the unit of pressure, the Pascal.
 Despite dying at a young age of 39, his work in both mathematics and philosophy has left an enduring legacy.